meza/trance-stack/README.md

 We use [Vitest](https://vitest.dev/) as the unit testing framework.
 If you're unfamiliar with Vitest, fear not, its interface is very similar to Jest and you will have no issues getting started.

-The main configuration file of Vitest is located at `<root_directory>/vitest.config.ts`.
+The main configuration file of Vitest is located at `vitest.config.ts`.

 There has been quite a few deliberate decisions made here, so let's go through them.